-In 2012, Sharron Davies, a former Olympic swimmer, was diagnosed with uni-compartmental osteoarthritis.
-Sharron was initially advised that she needed a knee replacement.
-However, following the recommendation of the National Institute For Health and Care Excellence (NICE), she decided to try a knee brace first.
+When former Olympic swimmer Sharon Davies was diagnosed with uni-compartmental osteoarthritis in 2012, she was told that she needed a knee replacement.
+Following the recommendation of the National Institute For Health and Care Excellence (NICE), however, she decided to try a knee brace first.

 Typically, a knee brace lifts, or “unloads,” the stress from your knee.
 It limits side movement and puts points of pressure on the thighbone, which forces the knee to bend away from the painful spots.
 Davies was fitted with an unloading brace five years ago.
 She still hasn’t had surgery.